eweser/eweser-db/README.md

 - [ ] End 2 End **Encryption** — multiple devices?
 - [ ] Per-App **Access control**.
 Instead of signing in the matrix client as the user, we could instead sign in with a Matrix account provided by the app owner, and then have the use invite that account into each room, specifying read-only or write permissions.
 - [ ] **Sharing,**: user can invite another to a room and collaborate on the documents within.
 Can also just be read only
+- [ ] **Sharing,**: Example: Use the web rtc to allow realtime collaborative editing.
-- [ ] Consider versioning strategy and how to maintain backwards compatibility with older versions of the database.
+- [ ] Versioning strategy for schema/api changes.
+How to maintain backwards compatibility with older versions of the database.

 Nice to haves: